triniwiz/nativescript-stripe/README.md

 ## Status
 `demo-angular` now supports `SetupIntent` and `PaymentIntent` SCA integration.
 Any credit card verification will be automatically prompted to the user.

+# Known Issues

+## `const enum` not found
+When building with NativeScript v6, it builds using the webpack-only flow in "transpileOnly" mode.
+A webpack [issue](https://github.com/NativeScript/nativescript-dev-webpack/issues/927) means that `const enum` values cannot be found in the final output.

+This problem is not present in Angular projects and likely won't be an issue if you do not use any of the exported enums.

+Unfortunately, the only fix I've found for this is to follow the advice in that issue and modify `webpack.config.js` in your app to set `transpileOnly` to `false`.

 # TODO
 * Android Pay
 * Apple Pay (supported by Standard Integration, not by Custom Integration)